-- At the 15:26 mark in the first half, sophomore forward Durand Johnson badly missed a 2-point jumper from the right elbow that didn't hit the rim.
-Heading into the game, Johnson was shooting exactly 0% on his 2-point jumpers this season, so it wasn't an ideal look for him.
+- At the 15:26 mark in the first half, sophomore forward Durand Johnson badly missed a two-point jumper from the right elbow that didn't hit the rim.
+Heading into the game, Johnson was shooting exactly 0% on his two-point jumpers this season, so it wasn't an ideal look for him.
 However, he got the open look due to some creativity by the Panthers on offense.

 Johnson was initially positioned on the right block while freshman forward Michael Young was positioned in the right high-post area.
 As sophomore point guard James Robinson brought the ball up to the left wing, Young went towards the right block to set a down-screen for Johnson who was making his way towards the right elbow.

 The Penn State big got caught going with Young for a second too long, while the guard assigned to Johnson got picked around the mid-post area by Young.
 While Johnson missed the attempt badly, inverting where the players normally begin their offensive sets was "successful" largely because of the Pitt frontcourt player's ability to time their off-ball screens.
 In this particular instance, it was Young.

 - In the first half, PSU doubled Patterson coming out of every high screen-and-roll with senior forward Talib Zanna.
 Patterson was unable to find Zanna when he slipped screens in obvious over-play situations.
 He also wasn't able to find him in side pick-and-rolls in which Zanna would roll to the short-corner.